AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Creating, downloading, or uploading a theme {#creating-downloading-or-uploading-a-theme}

-A theme is created and saved saved as a separate entity, complete with meta-properties like adaptive forms.
+A theme is created and saved as a separate entity, complete with meta-properties like adaptive forms.
 It allows reusing a theme in multiple adaptive forms <!-- or  and interactive communications-->.
 You can also move a theme to a different instance and reuse it.

 ### Creating a theme {#creating-a-theme}

-Perform the following steps to create a theme:
+To create a theme:

 1. Click **[!UICONTROL Adobe Experience Manager]**, click **[!UICONTROL Forms]**, and click **[!UICONTROL Themes]**.